 Employee morale is related to the satisfaction, outlook, and feelings of well-being an employee has while at work.
 Employee morale has a direct effect on workplace productivity and can be experienced on an individual level or as a group.
-For example, an employee may have low morale if he or she is having negative experiences with a particular co-worker or job-related task.
+For example, an employee may have low morale if he or she has negative experiences with a particular co-worker or job-related task.
 As a collective group of employees of an organization, morale may be low if layoffs are announced.
 In some cases, low morale is temporary, but in other cases, it is so persistent that it causes employee turnover.

 Increase Employee Morale

 Much of employee morale rests in the hands of the employee’s direct supervisor.
 A supervisor should make sure that all employees know what their role is in the organization and how their work impacts the intended consumers.
-Employees that feel a part of something positive are more likely to have a higher morale.
-Also, a supervisor who gets to know their staff, communicates well, and knows how to maintain positive mood, will cultivate higher employee morale.
+Employees that feel a part of something positive are more likely to have higher morale.
+Also, a supervisor who gets to know their staff, communicates well, and knows how to maintain a positive mood, will cultivate higher employee morale.

 - Supervisors should know their staff – Employees have a life outside of work, and the expectation that they will leave work at home is very antiquated.
 Our work and home lives blend together much more now that we are constantly connected through technology.
 If an employee seems down and a supervisor cannot pinpoint why it may require a one-on-one conversation to see what is going on.
 Without prying, a supervisor can gauge if the problem stems from something at home and offer to help.
 For example, a scheduled shift might solve a big issue with the dropping of children off at school.
 Getting to know the staff and what makes them tick is not only essential to solving employee morale dilemmas, but it also makes for higher employee engagement.